cu-ecen-aeld/final-project-vizdr/README.md

 # ECEA 5305-5307 final project

-This is Yocto part of the project for Raspberry Pi 4B board
+This is Yocto part of the project for reciver and indicator board - Raspberry Pi 4B

-The Yocto part of the project  for another board Raspberry Pi Zero 2 WH is [here](https://github.com/vizdr/final-project-assignment-vladzdravkov)
+The Yocto part of the project  for sender board - Raspberry Pi Zero 2 WH is [here](https://github.com/vizdr/final-project-assignment-vladzdravkov)

 ##  Project Overview